A Survey of Reasoning and Agentic Systems in Time Series with Large Language Models: Linear Chain Reasoning

 Traditional time series analysis under \emph{linear chain reasoning} implements scripted sequences such as \emph{analyze $\rightarrow$ (retrieve) $\rightarrow$ predict} or \emph{detect $\rightarrow$ verify $\rightarrow$ decide}, while retaining a single-path execution.

 \paragraph{Forecasting.} TimeReasoner \cite{p16} treats time series forecasting as deliberate reasoning, using structured prompts so that LLMs analyze patterns before generating forecasts in a fixed linear sequence.
 RAF \cite{p79} introduces a retrieval-augmented framework for time series foundation models that builds dataset-specific databases, retrieves the most relevant temporal segments, and integrates them into the forecasting process, showing consistent improvements across diverse benchmarks.
 TimeRAG \cite{p98} proposes a retrieval-based approach that slices time series into representative segments, retrieves similar histories, and reprograms them into natural-language prompts for a frozen LLM, yielding forecasting gains on the M4 benchmark without modifying model weights.
 Time-R1 \cite{p87} aligns the scripted chain with supervised traces followed by preference and reinforcement learning optimization while keeping inference as a fixed, linear sequence. \citet{p86} integrates historical prices with company profiles and news, prompting LLMs to first summarize and contextualize signals and then output forecasts and explanations in a fixed, linear sequence, with GPT-4 few-shot outperforming financial baselines.
+CAARL \cite{caarl} builds autoregressive sub-models and temporal dependency graphs, serializes them into natural-language scenarios, and uses in-context LLM reasoning to forecast co-evolving time series through a fixed sequential pipeline.

 \paragraph{Classification.} TableTime \cite{p83} serializes time series into tabular prompts for training-free classification, using a fixed analyze-then-classify pass with optional self-consistency ensembles across runs and no in-trajectory branching.
 VL-Time \cite{p2} renders time series as images and uses a plan-then-solve vision–language model to classify them, showing visual encoding overcomes tokenization limits of text-only LLMs.
 ZARA \cite{p108} performs zero-shot, classifier-free activity recognition by chaining feature-importance priors and multi-sensor retrieval into a serial LLM pipeline, with manager–worker handoffs yielding interpretable predictions.
 TimeMaster \cite{p97} trains a multimodal LLM with reinforcement learning to generate structured outputs over visualized time series data, combining reasoning, classification, and optional extension steps in a linear execution flow that boosts accuracy and context awareness. \citet{p102} develops a multimodal LLM that aligns time series embeddings with a language model’s token space and fine-tunes it on chain-of-thought–augmented tasks, improving recognition and reasoning performance while retaining a single-path execution style.
 REALM \cite{p76} extracts disease entities from clinical notes, matches them to a knowledge graph, and fuses their embeddings with vital-sign time series in a linear RAG pipeline for clinical risk prediction.